 Methods: During the appointment, MHAs documented progress toward goals and goal completion status for all J-MHAP participants.
 Using de-identified data, the evaluation team coded goals based on whether they had been (1) completed, (2) in progress at time of analysis, or (3) not completed with no progress documented.
 Goals were also coded into six thematic categories based on the focus of each goal.
-Data was complete for 97% of indicators.
+Goals data were available for 99% of cases (2 cases had missing goals data).

-Results: Of the cases which ended by December 31, 2016, 81% of goals had been completed by case closure.
-The percentage of goals completed increased with length of time in the program, with 68% of goals completed for cases open beyond nine months.
+Results: Overall, 74% of goals had been completed by case closure.
+The percentage of goals completed varied by case length, with the most goals completed for cases open 6 to 9 months, followed by cases open beyond 9 months.
+For cases open beyond nine months, 77% of goals were completed.
+Overall, cases open beyond the initial 6 months had more goals completed.
 Cases had an average of 5 goals (range 1 to 15) each.
 Goals varied in their scopes; some had very targeted and measurable outcomes, whereas others were broad (e.g. monitor youth's transition at school).
 As a result, some goals marked "in progress" had substantial work completed on them but were not coded as complete.
 Goals considered "not complete" on closed cases included goals for which substantial progress was made but there was no final determination of "complete."
 Proportions of goals met according to case status are shown in Table 10.

 Table 10.
-Goal Progress by Case Status as of December 31, 2017
+Goal Progress by Case Length

-Case status Length of time in J-MHAP Goals completed % Goals in progress % Goals not completed %
+Length of time in J-MHAP Goals completed % Goals in progress % Goals not completed %

-Case Closed (n=103) All closed cases (range: 2 to 10 months) 81.0% n/a 18.9%
+All cases (range: 2 to 15 months) 73.8 21.5 3.9

-Up to 3 months 21.9% 12.2% 65.9%
+Up to 3 months 69.2 23.1 0.0

-Case Open 3 to 6 months 22.7% 47.7% 29.6%
+3 to 6 months 59.9 31.6 7.5

-(n=55) 6 to 9 months 47.8% 47.8% 4.4%
+6 to 9 months 82.4 17.1 0.9

-9 to 12 months 67.5% 15.0% 17.3%
+9 to 12 months 77.4 19.3 2.9

 The categories of goals and completion status by category are found in Table 11.
-The most common types of goals were those related to school placement or other school issues and accessing appropriate mental health services.
+The most common types of goals were those related to accessing appropriate mental health or DCF services and case assessment and planning.
 Proportions of goals completed were consistent across categories with the exception of goals in the "access to other services" category.
-This category had the highest proportion of goals in progress, which suggests that goal completion may increase as cases progress.
-Please note that all goal categories include open cases with ongoing advocacy.
+This category had the highest proportion of goals in progress, which suggests that these goal may have required work extending beyond case closure.